influxdata/docs-v2/content/influxdb/v2.4/process-data/manage-tasks/create-task.md

 To create a task that passes parameters when invoking the script, pass the _`scriptParameters`_ property in the request body.
-The following sample code creates a script with parameters and then creates a task to run the new script daily:
+The following sample code creates a script with parameters, and then creates a task to run the new script daily:

 ```sh